-When I had kids, Daylight Savings took on a whole new meaning.
+When I had kids, daylight saving time took on a whole new meaning.
 In case you were not aware... your kids wake up an hour EARLIER!!!!
 It's dreadful.
-F@*# you Daylight Savings.

 Let me help you.

-I'm a Sleep Coach, remember?!
-What I recommend doing is pushing your child's bedtime later by 15 minutes 4-5 days prior to November 2nd.
-If you work in small and slow increments (15 minutes each day) you will typically find that your child will begin waking about 10-15 minutes later each morning.
-If you do this over 4-5 days in preparation for Daylight Savings, you should be back on track with a normal bedtime and wake time after you set your clock back.
+What I recommend doing is pushing your child's bedtime later by 15 minutes 4-5 days prior to the time change.
+If you work in small and slow increments (15 minutes each day) your child will begin waking about 10-15 minutes later each morning.
+If you do this over 4-5 days in preparation for daylight saving, you should be back on track with a normal bedtime and wake time after you set your clock back.